If you are looking for tips on how to make your Twitch page look good or how to make your Twitch channel look professional, then look no further.

 That is grabbing a template and just using that as your base and your springboard.

-Build on it, change it up, make tweaks and customizations that will make the finished product something you like.
+Build on it, change it up, and make tweaks and customizations that will make the finished product something you like.

 You want to avoid using generic and oversaturated designs because they can be quite boring for your viewers.